andesco/Safari-color-in-tab-bar/readme.md

-#  Safari: Show Color in <nobr>Tab Bar</nobr>
+#  Safari Demo: Color in Tab Bar

-Apple has quietly abandoned support for using `<meta name="theme-color">` to theme or color Safari's browser UI, in favor of using the standard `body` element.
+Apple has quietly abandoned support for using `<meta name="theme-color">` to theme or color Safari’s browser UI, in favor of using the standard `body` element.

 View how your web browser supports color in its UI: